frePPLe/frepple/doc/user-guide/model-reference/parameters.rst

 COMPLETED.consume_material  | Determines whether completed manufacturing orders consume material
                               or not.
                             | Default is true.
+COMPLETED.allow_future      | We assume that completed operations are always ending in the past.
+                              The planning engine will automatically adjust the end date to enforce this rule, unless this parameter is set to true.
+                            | Default is false.
 WIP.consume_material        | Determines whether confirmed manufacturing orders consume material
                               or not.
                             | Default is true.